Ada-Developers-Academy/independent-ai-topics/working-with-openai/setting-up-openai-postman.md

     ]
 }
 ```
 You should now be able to submit your POST request and get a response more in line with what you are looking for.
-Your response may look slightly different, but a sample of what you could see can be seen below:
+Your response may look slightly different, but a sample of what you could see is shown below:

 ![Successful API response](assets/setting-up-openai-postman-and-java/open-ai-postman-response-success.png)
 *Fig. Successful OpenAI POST request with response body ([Full size image](assets/setting-up-openai-postman-and-java/open-ai-postman-response-success.png))*